nx-lr/32chars-js/README.md

 - The `split` and `'join'` method is used to join an array of "strings" with a string as its delimiter.
 Then, using regular expressions, we determine the optimal substring to delimit, then we recursively split and hash both the substrings and the delimiter.
 - The `replace` method is used to replace one or all substrings of a substring through insertion, deletion, or substitution to turn it into something similar.
 We would use a string difference checker.

 We divide the substring into n-grams and determine which substrings could be derived from all the non-symbol characters in the file.
-The compiler builds a list of all these substrings, and stores them in the global object in a separate statement should they appear in the input more than once.
+The compiler builds a list of all these substrings, and stores them in `$` in a separate statement should they appear in the input more than once.

 ### Escaping strings